allenjoveth/CodeAlpha_Language_Translation_Tool/README.md

 # Implementation of a Language Translation Tool

 # AIM:
-To develop a simple GUI-based language translator using Python and the Google Translate API.
+To develop a GUI-based language translator using Python and the Google Translate API.

 ## DESIGN STEPS: